samboy/img9660/README.md

 # Compiling and running

-The code compiles and runs without issue in Ubuntu 20.04.
+The code compiles and runs without issue in Ubuntu 20.04 and Cygwin.
 Simply enter the `src` directory and type in `make`.

 # Bug report filed upstream